tirtharajdash/N-hop-Graph-Neighborhood/README.md

 Further, one may also input an *adjacency matrix* of *G*.
 But, this has to be then taken care in the program itself.
 Just simple nested for-loop type code within the function will do the job.
 I leave it to anyone who uses my program.

 Also note that: My program considers the graph is **undirected**.
 If if the adjacency list contains the edges (1,2,1), that should mean that (2,1,1) is also TRUE.
-If you are going to use this program for a directed graph, change the line of the program that is **commented** saying "disable/comment out this statement if your input graph is directed".
+If you are going to use this program for a directed graph, change the line of the program that is **commented** saying *%comment out this statement if your input graph is directed*.

 ***Neighborhood size (N) in N-hop***